 Studying long-form literature as a class fosters meaningful dialogue and critical thinking.
-Here are some Huckleberry Finn discussion questions to help you engage students.
+Here are my Huckleberry Finn essential questions and my Huckleberry Finn discussion questions.

-I have organized these Huckleberry Finn discussion questions based on the reading schedule that I follow in my Huckleberry Finn unit.
+I have organized the Huckleberry Finn discussion questions based on the reading schedule that I follow in my Huckleberry Finn unit, but cut and paste in any way that works for you.

 - Week 1: “Breaking Away” (chapters 1-8)